giantswarm/docs/src/content/tutorials/security/rbac/_index.md

 mermaid: true
 ---

 Role Base Access Control (RBAC) is the primary authorization mechanism for managing access to cluster resources in Kubernetes.
-It is enabled and partially configured by default on Giant Swarm clusters, and we support common automation use cases through additional platform capabilities described in our [Platform Access Management section][platform-access-management].
+It is enabled and configured by default on Giant Swarm clusters, and we support common automation use cases through additional platform capabilities described in our [Platform Access Management section][platform-access-management].

 ## Role based access control